 Memory Foam Mattress

-Memory foam is a very dense foam that softens in contact with body heat.
-This allows it to mould to the contours of the body, while the elasticity of the foam allows it to spring back into shape when you get up in the morning to start your day.
+Memory foam is a very dense foam that softens on contact with body heat and pressure.
+Made from a blend of polyurethane foam and additional chemicals that give the memory foam its low resilience, this mattress moulds to the contours of the body, while the elasticity of the foam allows it to spring back into shape when you get up in the morning.

-A spring mattress, commonly known as an open coil mattress, is made up of interconnected metal springs covered by a layer of padding.
+A spring mattress, commonly known as an open coil mattress or innerspring mattress, is made up of interconnected metal coils to provide resistance and support, covered by a layer of padding.

 Pocket Spring Mattress

-The difference between a traditional coil mattress and a pocket sprung mattress is that the latter is made up of individual springs contained in their own pockets.
-This allows each to move individually for more personalized support.
+What is a pocket mattress?
+The difference between a traditional coil mattress and a pocket sprung mattress is that the latter is made up of individual springs or pocket coils, contained in their own pockets.
+This allows each to move individually for more personalised support.

 A hybrid mattress combines two types of mattresses in one.
 They usually consist of a memory foam layer with a spring system underneath.

 By covering a pocket sprung mattress with a memory foam comfort layer, you can enjoy the comfort and support of memory foam as well as the breathability of springs.